Inheriting and Bequeathing Firearms in California

 Examine Planning Documents

 Go through all the documents associated with the deceased individual, ensuring that you check documents that are specifically related to firearm ownership.
 This might include receipts and registrations.
 You will also want to determine if any specific beneficiaries have been named and get into contact with them.
+The initial phase for any trust or estate administrator involves a meticulous review of all the deceased individual’s legal and financial documents.

 Determine Gun Trust Status